Secure Federated Transfer Learning: Experimental Evaluation

-In this section, we conduct experiments on multiple public data sets: 1) NUS-WIDE data set \cite{Chua09nus-wide:a} 2) Kaggle's \textit{Default-of-Credit-Card-Clients} \cite{kaggle} ("Default-Credit") to validate our proposed approach and study the effectiveness and scalability of the approach with respect to various key impacting factors,including the number of overlapping samples, the dimension of hidden common representations and the number of features.
-The NUS-WIDE data set \cite{Chua09nus-wide:a} consists of hundreds of low-level features from Flickr images as well as their associate tags and ground truth labels.
+In this section, we report experiments conducted on public datasets including: 1) NUS-WIDE dataset \cite{Chua09nus-wide:a} 2) Kaggle's \textit{Default-of-Credit-Card-Clients} \cite{kaggle} (``Default-Credit'') to validate our proposed approach.
+We study the effectiveness and scalability of the approach with respect to various key factors, including the number of overlapping samples, the dimension of hidden common representations, and the number of features.

+The NUS-WIDE dataset consists of 634 low-level features from Flickr images as well as their associated tags and ground truth labels.
 There are in total 81 ground truth labels.
-We use the top 1000 tags as text features and combine all the low-level features including color histogram, color correlogram as image features.
-Here we consider a data federation between party A and party B, where A has text tags features and image labels $X^A, Y^A$ and B has low-level image features $X^B$, and an one-vs-all classification problem.
-For each experiment we randomly sampled from the negative data set to maintain a balanced ratio between positive and negative samples.
-Here we consider networks of stacked auto-encoders, where for $i\in\{A,B\}$,
+We use the top 1,000 tags as text features and combine all the low-level features including color histograms and color correlograms as image features.
+We consider solving a one-vs-all classification problem with a data federation formed between party A and party B, where A has 1000 text tag features and labels, while party B has 634 low-level image features.